SurDno/Uncut/README.md

 * Made Duty Scar neutral towards bandits and Bandit Scar neutral towards Duty in order to restore two dialogues about switching factions.
 Duty — Bandit relationship has been left unchanged.
 * Spawned two loner squads at otherwise unused smart terrains - Shore barricades and Bonfire on shore - in order to restore unique loner Great Swamps dialogues.
 Since these smart terrains do not have links to any other sublocations, this does not affect faction war in any way.

-## Graphics&Visuals Changes
+## Graphics & Visuals Changes
 * Restored Clear Sky stalker models from Build 3120.
-  - [+] Made own icons to fix incosistency between NPC visuals as icons were first developed only after the model change.
+** [+] Made own icons to fix incosistency between NPC visuals as icons were first developed only after the model change.

 # BUGFIXES
 * Fixed the game crashing when a squad occupies shore barricades smart terrain due to animation name typo.